1. Home

 Clinical Examination

-This test deals with assessing the signs of malnutrition or excess nutrients.
+This test assesses the signs of malnutrition or excess nutrients.
 Some signs of insufficient nutrient uptake include hair loss, oral ulcers, edema, brittle nails, and muscle wasting.

 Laboratory Tests

-There are various lab tests that you can request to help you identify the nutrition imbalance condition.
+You can request various lab tests to help you identify the nutrition imbalance condition.
 These tests are re-albumin, hematocrit, vitamin levels, electrolytes, blood glucose, and vitamin levels.
 The above tests will reveal the specific nutrient deficiency in your patient.

 Dietary Assessment